Arielv1/django-urlshortener/README.txt

     - Added posgresql integration instead of the default sqlite, changing between them is as simple as commenting in settings.py the configuration of postgresql and uncommenting the default configuration for sqlite.
+    - Containing in Postman folder is are examples of POST & GET HTTP requests.